Why Do I Bite My Nails and Do I Have Onychophagia

 Besides this tissue damage, people who bite their nails may also experience a range of psychological issues, such as stress or tension before biting, a feeling of relief or even pleasure after biting and also often embarrassment and guilt because of the physical appearance of their nails.

 Indeed, onychophagia has been classified as a body-focused repetitive behaviour that’s part of a specified obsessive-compulsive and related disorder in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) (ii), a diagnostic handbook used by many doctors published by the American Psychiatric Association.
-This classification places nail biting alongside other body-focused repetitive behaviours such as trichotillomania (compulsive hair pulling) and dermatillomania (compulsive skin picking).
+This classification places nail biting alongside other body-focused repetitive behaviours (BFRBs) such as trichotillomania (compulsive hair pulling) and dermatillomania (compulsive skin picking).

 What causes it?